EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

   bMisc

 bHideCrosshairInFirstPerson
 Hides the crosshair in first person (keeping it in third person).

+bHideCrosshairInThirdPerson
+Hides the crosshair in third person (keeping it in first person).

 bNoCasinoBans
 Prevents bans from casinos.